Published decisions

 5 examples shown

-My final decision is that all of Mr M’s complaint points are not upheld.
-Under the rules of the Financial Ombudsman Service, I’m required to ask Mr M to accept or reject my decision before 3 April 2026.
+My final decision is that I do not uphold this complaint.
+Under the rules of the Financial Ombudsman Service, I’m required to ask Ms H to accept or reject my decision before 19 May 2026.

-View source decisionFor the reasons explained, I don’t uphold Miss L’s complaint about STARTLINE MOTOR FINANCE LIMITED.
-Under the rules of the Financial Ombudsman Service, I’m required to ask Miss L to accept or reject my decision before 3 April 2026.
+View source decisionFor the reasons given above, it’s my final decision not to uphold this complaint.
+Under the rules of the Financial Ombudsman Service, I’m required to ask Miss L to accept or reject my decision before 15 May 2026.

 View source decision